 Psychological medication management will be done in coordination with Wellpath-contracted psychiatrists.
-Stanislaus County Behavioral Health and Recovery Services (BHRS) will assist in the transition from custody plans related to mental health services post-release, as most of these youth will be eligible for services under the Transitional Aged Youth (TAY) program and the adult system of care once out of custody.
+Stanislaus County Behavioral Health and Recovery Services (BHRS) will provide or assist in attaining mental health services for youth in the community who were previously receiving services in custody.
+Most of these youth will be eligible for services under the Transitional Aged Youth (TAY) program and the adult system of care once out of custody.